 This crowdsourced information helps them identify high-traffic problem spots and prioritize repairs that will have the biggest impact on the community.
 By looking at a public map of reported issues, officials can see trends and allocate resources more effectively.
 Your individual report becomes part of a larger dataset that helps your city work smarter, not just harder.

-Encourage Community Involvement and Accountability
+Foster Community Involvement and Local Accountability

 These apps do more than just fix roads; they build a stronger connection between you and your local government.
 By giving you a simple tool to voice concerns, they empower you to take an active role in improving your neighborhood.
 Many apps even let you track the status of your report, so you can see when it’s been received, scheduled, and completed.